 Absolutely!
 Different applications require different tack levels.
 As the user of the product, you are the best judge of the bond strength required for your application.
 Your Glue Dots Distributor can assist you in determining the best product for your needs by supplying you with a variety of samples to test.

 - What is the shelf life of Glue Dots?

 - What are the hottest and coldest temperatures Glue Dots can withstand?

 This will depend on the amount of stress the bond is under.
-In some cases, our Research and Development Department may develop a custom adhesive especially for your application.
+In some cases, our Research and Development Department team may develop a custom adhesive solution for your application.

 - Where can I purchase Glue Dots Adhesive Products?